hyung-hwan/qse/qse/doc/page/sed-cmd.md

    with *rex*
  - *p* prints pattern space if a successful replacement was made
  - *w* file writes pattern space to *file* if a successful replacement was made.
 It, if specified, should be the last option.
+ - *k* removes(kills) unmached portions from the pattern space.
+It is useful for partial extraction.

 ### y/src/dst/ ###
 Replaces all occurrences of characters in *src* with characters in *dst*.